Anjli Mohindra: 2012–present: Post-The Sarah Jane Adventures career

 In 2019, Mohindra appeared as a regular lead in the ITV drama Wild Bill.
 She later played the Queen of the Skithra in the Doctor Who episode "Nikola Tesla's Night of Terror" (2020).
 Since 2022, Mohindra has also reprised her role of Rani from The Sarah Jane Adventures in several Doctor Who audio drama spin-offs from Big Finish Productions, as well as in three episodes of Doctor Who: Redacted (2022), a ten-part podcast drama from BBC Sounds featuring the Thirteenth Doctor, played by Jodie Whittaker.
 Mohindra has played other characters in audio dramas featuring the Fifth, Sixth and Eighth Doctors over the years.

 Mohindra won a place on the Royal Court's Young Writers' Programme in 2016.
 During COVID-19 pandemic, she made her writing debut with a short film called The People Under the Moon (2020), produced entirely during lockdown and starring Gwilym Lee as a medic who joins a dating app.

 In 2021, she appeared alongside Suranne Jones in Tom Edge's Vigil, playing Tiffany Docherty, the medical officer on board a nuclear submarine which becomes the subject of a murder investigation.
 The series quickly became the BBC's most-watched new drama of the year.
 The following year, she appeared in the Netflix period spy thriller Munich – The Edge of War as a British diplomatic secretary embroiled in the negotiations at the 1938 Munich conference and then had the lead role in the Sky science fiction drama The Lazarus Project, described as a "gripping exploration of memory, fate and the limits of love".
-In the series she played Archie, who recruits Paapa Essiedu's character George into a secret organisation that has the power to turn back time if the world is threatened by extinction.
+In the series she played Archie, who recruits Paapa Essiedu's character George into a secret organisation that has the power to turn back time when the world is threatened by extinction.

 Personal life

-Mohindra married long-time boyfriend and actor Sacha Dhawan in a Hindu wedding ceremony in Tuscany in October 2025.
+Mohindra married actor Sacha Dhawan in Tuscany on 30 August 2025.